krim404/Ryzentosh-Asrock-Phantom-Gaming-4/README.md

 In case of a newer firmware, the firmware lacks the posibility to disable the serial port, which will result in a black screen on boot on 11.0.1 - see Known issues

 ## Known issues
-Microphone is not yet working
+Microphone input is not yet working
 Sleep is not working
+i211 network is not working since monterey

 ### Sleep
 Sleep is not working, yet.
 Based on the information from aluveitie, the secondary XHC controller (USB) is preventing sleep.
 Sadly this controller is providing support to a lot of the supplied usb ports.
 If you dont use all slots, you can try to disable the controller.